 Most sweater collars are fashioned, meaning the collar is made separately and then stitched to the sweater.
 Pick apart the stitching to keep the turtleneck intact.

 Step 3: Cut out the skirt from the gray sweater

 Cut out the skirt using an existing skirt as a template.
 This sweater had pockets in the front that won’t be functional on the dress (pockets around the knees are weird), so I sewed them closed.

 Trim the side and top of the sleeves.

 Step 5: Sew skirt to the bodice at the waist

-Step 6: Sew the sides of the dress.
-Stitch along the bottom of the sleeves to the bottom of the dress.
+Sew the sides of the dress, starting from the bottom of the sleeve and ending at the bottom of the dress.